 It took Barnett a few years to develop the heart to perform on stage again but he decided to do so out of necessity after moving to Washington, D.C. after his first divorce which left him broke and on the verge of depression.
 Barnett used comedy as his therapy.
 He was an instant hit on the DC comedy scene.
 He started making a name for himself and honing his craft in front of mainstream and urban audiences.
 His first real test would come in front of a sold out crowd at the DC Improv where he would open up for Kevin once again.
 He had the crowd in tears which was a far cry from his previous opening performance for Kevin.
 Barnett has since gone on to tour and perform at comedy clubs, theaters, colleges and universities all across the United States with some of the most recognizable names in comedy today.
 He is currently being considered for an appearance on one of the major Late Night Television shows.

-Barnett recently wrapped up a successful 2014 U.S. comedy tour which culminated in the recording of his first comedy CD “I’m Just Sayin” which is available both domestically and internationally on AmazonUS, AmazonUK, iTunes and Google Play.
-Barnett has already begun work on the follow-up sophomore album “I’ve Got More To Say” which promises to be even funnier.
+Barnett wrapped up a successful 2014 U.S. comedy tour which culminated in the recording of his first comedy CD “I’m Just Sayin” which is available both domestically and internationally on AmazonUS, AmazonUK, iTunes and Google Play.
+Barnett has recently completed work on an impromptu CD titled Post Valentines Therapy for Men and Women from his February 2014 show at the Dog Tag Bakery and continues to work on the follow-up sophomore album “I’ve Got More To Say” which promises to be even funnier.